December 1, 2019

-We’ve done a little research on best practices for holiday tipping and rounded up some general guidelines below.
-Note: these are not hard and fast rules and will likely vary depending on your situation and some regional nuances.
+To help, we’ve done a little research on best practices and rounded up some general guidelines below.
+Note: Keep in mind, these are general suggestions.
+What you can and want to give will depend on your situation and some regional nuances.

-Before we get into specific amounts, here are some factors to consider when deciding how much of a tip you should give (and if you even need to give one):
+Before we get into specific amounts, here are some factors to consider when deciding how much you should tip (and if you even need to give one):

 What is your relationship to this person?
 Someone you see regularly and that you’ve been seeing for years is more likely to be on your holiday tipping list versus someone you couldn’t pick out of a line.

 Again, where you live and the type of building you live in are going to matter here.
-Expect to shell out more for staff if you own a unit in luxury high-rise in New York City than you would for the staff in a small apartment building where you rent in Tampa.
+Expect to shell out more for staff if you own a unit in luxury high-rise in New York City than you would for the staff if you're a renter in a small apartment building in Tampa.

 Here’s a range of tip amounts according to Brick Underground.
 Keep in mind these numbers are based on New York City apartments, so you may consider adjusting based on where you live.